 Self-storage facilities can come in very handy if you are moving or trying to stay more organized.
-With so many option, how do you know which one is the right fit for your self-storage needs?
+With so many options, how do you choose a self-storage facility that is the right fit for your needs?
 These tips will help you decide.

 Decide what to store